ericdhitchens/Designing_a_Mock_Twitter_Database_in_MySQL/README.md

 * comments
 * hashtags

 For reasons explained in the following sections, I expanded these six entities into nine relational tables.
-The enhanced entity relationship (EER) diagram in this repository presents the relational schemas.
+The enhanced entity relationship (EER) diagram in this repository presents the relational schema.
 I generated the random data using Python.

-## The Relational Schemas
+## The Relational Schema
 The following sections explain the general concepts, clarifications, assumptions, and limitations of each of the tables included in this MySQL database design.
 The CREATE_DATABASE.sql file presents the MySQL code that generates all of the following tables and database triggers.